- Medical Care & Support

 - Frequently Asked Questions

 People with cancer and those close to them often feel especially overwhelmed when it comes to nutrition.
 For many, figuring out the best nutritional approach is like trying to hit a moving target.
-Nutrition Services offered through the Cancer Center of Santa Barbara's Wellness department can alleviate the stress and worry of finding answers to the question,"What should I eat now?”
+Meeting with an oncology dietitian can alleviate the stress and worry of figuring out what to eat before, during, and after your cancer treatment.

 Our goal is to help you optimize wellness through nutrition.
 For many, personalized nutrition counseling and support leads to: